Ministers of the Word

 St Mochta’s Liturgy for Children Ministry

-The Children’s Liturgy Team are a voluntary group who help prepare liturgical activities for both the 10.30 and 12 o’clock masses when they present a Children’s Liturgy in our Pastoral Parish Centre on Sundays.
+The Children’s Liturgy Team are a voluntary group who help prepare liturgical activities for the 11 o’clock mass when they present a Children’s Liturgy in our Pastoral Parish Centre on Sundays.

 They promote the involvement of Parents and children in an active way within the Liturgy and particularly during important celebrations e.g., Easter, Christmas.

-If your interested in assisting with the children please email Mary Greene at firstname.lastname@example.org
+If your interested in assisting with the children please email Ciara Holmes at firstname.lastname@example.org

 St Mochta’s Funeral Ministry.